gitbls/sdm/README.md

 * **Easily inspect** EVERYTHING that sdm does
 * **Easily make changes to sdm**, although by using provided customization hooks, you can avoid modifying sdm itself and ease your "sdm upgrade problem"

+Have questions about sdm?
+Please don't hesitate to ask in the Issues section of this github.
+If you don't have a github account (so can't post an issue/question here), please feel free to email me at: [gitbls@outlook.com](mailto:gitbls@outlook.com).

 If you find sdm useful, please consider starring it to help me understand how many people are using it.
 Thanks!

 ## Usage overview